boyter/boyter.org/content/posts/sloc-cloc-code.md

      0.12s  0.38% 90.17%      0.32s  1.02%  path/filepath.Match
 ```

-Looking at the above the biggest gains for us are checkForMatchMultiOpen checkForMatchMultiClose and checkComplexity.
+Looking at the above the biggest gains for us are `checkForMatchMultiOpen`, `checkForMatchMultiClose` and `checkComplexity`.

 The methods are pretty tight.
-However there is the fact that they perform a loop in loop which is usually a bad plan.
+However there is the fact that they perform a nested loop which is usually a bad plan.
 Faster ways to do that would be flatten the structure and then reset the loop at the end of each check.
 However there may be a another way.
 Most of the time the checks don't find anything.
 As such we could just check if the first character doesnt match any of the first characters in the matches and if so bail out.
-In short lets make the best case faster no matches at the expense of a few extra lookups for the worst case.
+This makes the best case of no matches faster at the expense of a few extra lookups for the worst case of a partical match.

+Sounds good in theory.
 So I tried it out.
-Including the check for checkComplexity below.
+I added in the first bytes we want to look for.

 {{<highlight go>}}
 complexityBytes := []byte{